 - Tip/ring (T/R) devices such as single-line telephones, fax machines, modems, and credit card verification terminals.
 Once connected, the MLX telephone and adjunct work independently of each other.
-This means they can send and receive calls at the same time.
+This means both can send or receive calls at the same time.
 The MFM is the only T/R adapter you can use with MLX telephones. - Supplemental alerts such as bells, chimes, horns, and strobes.
 These alerts notify people in noisy areas of incoming calls.